 Fractures

-Radial Head Fractures – Radial Head Fractures – These most often result from a fall on an outstretched hand.
-The majority of these fractures are treated with short term immobilization (a few days to two weeks) followed by early mobilization and physical therapy.
-A small percentage of these fractures require surgery to repair, and is typically only required if there is significant displacement.
+Radial Head Fractures – These fractures often result from falls on an outstretched hand.
+Most are treated with short-term immobilization, usually lasting a few days to two weeks, followed by early motion and physical therapy.
+Occasionally, surgery is required if the bone pieces are displaced.

-Olecranon Fractures – This is a fracture of the “tip” of the elbow and occurs from a direct blow to the elbow.
-These fractures almost always require surgery to repair.
+Olecranon Fractures – This fracture involves the “tip” of the elbow and generally results from a direct blow.
+Because the bone often shifts out of position, surgical repair is almost always necessary.

 Dislocations